alexstrat/graphql-stateful-mock/README.md

 [![npm version](https://badge.fury.io/js/graphql-stateful-mock.svg)](https://badge.fury.io/js/graphql-stateful-mock)

-Mock GraphQL schema — but in stateful way.
+Mock a GraphQL schema — but in a stateful way.

+Very similar to [GraphQL tools mocking](https://www.graphql-tools.com/docs/mocking/) but produce a schema that is:
+- **consistent**: the same query with the same arguments will, by default, return the exact same result
+- **mutable**: one can implement mutations that will modify the results of subsequent queries

 ## Install